 Residual Solvents

-Both reference ICH Q3C guidelines, but through different chapters:
+Both reference ICH Q3C guidelines for residual solvent limits, but through different chapters:

 Which Standard Do You Need?